-The DA-661/662/663 support DNS client (but not DNS server).
-To set up DNS client, you need to edit three configuration files: /etc/hosts, /etc/resolv.conf, and /etc/nsswitch.conf.
+The DA-660 supports the DNS client (but not the DNS server).
+To set up the DNS client, you need to edit three configuration files: /etc/hosts, /etc/resolv.conf, and /etc/nsswitch.conf.

 /etc/hosts

 This is the first file that the Linux system reads to resolve the host name and IP address.